silverbulletmd/silverbullet/website/API/tag.md

 * `name` (required) the name of the tag
 * `mustValidate` a boolean defining whether or not schema validation must pass for the object to be indexed
 * `schema` [[Schema]] to validate against
-* `postProcess` callback function invoked when an object with tag `name` has been indexed.
-Allows you to make changes to it, skip indexing altogether or generate additional objects
+* `transform` callback function invoked when an object with tag `name` has been indexed.
+Allows you to make changes to it, skip indexing altogether or generate additional objects.

 # Use cases
 ## Schema validation